Pomiculture/PYNQ-overlay/README.md

 This project aims at accelerating Python functions from the [OpenCV library](https://opencv.org/ "OpenCV") using [PYNQ](http://www.pynq.io/ "PYNQ").
 We implemented the [threshold function](https://docs.opencv.org/master/d7/d1b/group__imgproc__misc.html#gae8a4a146d1ca78c626a53577199e9c57 "threshold") with binary mode, which sets the values of the input array to a predefined value if its intensity exceed a certain threshold, otherwise sets it to zero.
 The [erode function](https://docs.opencv.org/4.5.2/d4/d86/group__imgproc__filter.html#gaeb1e0c1033e3f6b891a25d0511362aeb "erode") is a work in progress.

+The main goal of this project are :
+- Develop a custom IP block to compute a function;
+- Manipulate large arrays using the DMA;
+- Integrate the IP block into an overlay for a specific target platform;
+- Develop a driver to run the accelerated function;

 ### Table of contents
 * [1) Context](#context)
 * [2) Requirements](#requirements)